hjklqw/online-resume/README.md

-This is an online, slightly extended version of my resume, bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), created in around 2 hours.
+This is an online, extended version of my resume, bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 View the site live [here](https://mp-online-resume-2022.vercel.app/)!
 Deployed on Vercel.